Made in Japan (Deep Purple album)

 Made in Japan is a double live album by English rock band Deep Purple, recorded during their first tour of Japan in August 1972.
-It was originally released on 8 December 1972 in Japan, with a US release on 30 March 1973, and became a critical and commercial success.
+It was originally released on 8 December 1972 in Japan, 22 December 1972 in the United Kingdom, with a US release on 30 March 1973, and became a critical and commercial success.

 The band were well known for their strong stage act, and had privately recorded several shows, or broadcast them on radio, but were unenthusiastic about recording a live album until their Japanese record company decided it would be good for publicity.
 They insisted on supervising the live production, including using Martin Birch, who had previously collaborated with the band as a studio engineer, and were not particularly interested in the album's release, even after recording.
 The tour was successful, with strong media interest and a positive response from fans.

 The album was an immediate commercial success, particularly in the US, where it was accompanied by the top five hit "Smoke on the Water", and became a steady seller throughout the 1970s.
 A three-CD set of most of the tour's performances was released in 1993, while a remastered edition of the album with a CD of extra tracks was released in 1998.
 In 2014, a deluxe edition was announced with further bonus material.
 The album received a strong critical reception and continues to attract praise.
 A Rolling Stone readers' poll in 2012 ranked Made in Japan the sixth best live album of all time.